modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 Full-axis functions
 -------------------

-Some of the aggregation functions require knowledge about the whole axis, for example at ``.apply(foo, axis=0)`` the passed function ``foo`` expects to receive data for the whole column at once.
+Some of the aggregation functions require knowledge about the entire axis, for example at ``.apply(foo, axis=0)`` the passed function ``foo`` expects to receive data for the whole column at once.

-When a full-axis function is applied, the partitions along this axis are being collected to a single worker that processes the function.
+When a full-axis function is applied, the partitions along this axis are collected at a single worker that processes the function.
 After the function is done, the data is split again across all of the workers.

 .. figure:: /img/partitioning_mechanism/full_axis_function.svg